Riley Adams Player Props: Nationals vs. Phillies

 Riley Adams At The Plate

-- In six of 10 games this season (60.0%), Adams has reached base safely via hit, and that includes multiple hits twice.
+- In six of 10 games this year (60.0%), Adams has reached base safely via hit, and that includes multiple hits twice.

-- In 10 games played this season, he has homered in two of them.
+- He has homered in two of 10 games played this season, and in 5% of his plate appearances.

-- Adams has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.
+- In three games this year (30.0%), Adams has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three of 10 games so far this year.
+- He has scored in three games this year (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.